Contact: Pamela Littlefield Gasner

 Hours: Off season by appointment

 The Historical Society Museum, Gallery & Shop is located at the 4-way intersection in Old Harbor at Bridgegate Square across from the bank and Bagel Shop.
 The three story building with cupola and red mansard roof is the headquarters for the Society established in 1942.
 The House is listed on the National Register of Historic Places.

 The museum building originally known as the Woonsocket House ca. 1871,( a hotel & annex with rooms that were rented up until the 1970's ) was purchased in 1945, it was the homesite of Gideon Rose and later rebuilt as a boarding house by the A. J. Rose family.
 The museum houses an extensive collection of artifacts related to Block Island's history from the time of the early Native American village settlement (500 BC) to maritime fishing and farming as well as colonial memorabilia and unique historic photographs capturing life during the Victorian age.
 Two floors of exhibit rooms include fine furniture, textiles, quilts, boat models, tools, fishing gear, maps, a reproduction of a Manissean midden (shell heap & archeological features), oral history tapes and other interesting displays.
 Genealogical research and off-site history tours available by appointment year round.

 Highlights in the museum include nautical charts, artwork, and an early 19th century reproduction of Dutch explorer Adrian Block's voyages.
-Two video monitors, one located in the newly renovated north wing gallery show movies and slide shows depicting island scenes taken over 100 years ago.
+A large screen video monitor located in the newly renovated north wing gallery shows movies and slide shows of historic photographs depicting island scenes taken over 100 years ago.
 Selected images are available for purchase in the Museum & Gallery Shop.
 Original oil & watercolor paintings by artist C. Sperry Andrews available for purchase in the new Gallery.
-Programs include a special sword fishing talk and presentation is available by appointment or upon request during group tours. .
+Programs include a special sword fishing talk and hands on presentation available by appointment or upon request for group tours. (minimum 4 people)